-- There is no SOP on the ballot, and an against vote on an SOP is warranted due to pay-for-performance misalignment, problematic pay practices, or the lack of adequate responsiveness on compensation issues raised previously, or a combination thereof; - The board fails to respond adequately to a previous SOP proposal that received less than 70 percent support of votes cast; - The company has recently practiced or approved problematic pay practices, including option repricing or option backdating; or - The situation is egregious.
+- There is no SOP on the ballot, and an against vote on an SOP is warranted due to payfor-performance misalignment, problematic pay practices, or the lack of adequate responsiveness on compensation issues raised previously, or a combination thereof; - The board fails to respond adequately to a previous SOP proposal that received less than 70 percent support of votes cast; - The company has recently practiced or approved problematic pay practices, including option repricing or option backdating; or - The situation is egregious.

-- Vote against an equity plan on the ballot if pay for performance misalignment exists, and a significant portion of the CEO's misaligned pay is attributed to non-performance-based equity awards, taking into consideration: - Magnitude of pay misalignment; - Contribution of non-performance-based equity grants to overall pay; - The proportion of equity awards granted in the last three fiscal years concentrated at the named executive officer (NEO) level.
-Frequency of Advisory Vote on Executive Compensation - Management Say-on-Pay Vote for annual advisory votes on compensation, which provide the most consistent and clear communication channel for shareholder concerns about companies' executive pay programs.
-Advisory Vote on Golden Parachutes in an Acquisition, Merger, Consolidation, or Proposed Sale Vote case-by-case on say on Golden Parachute proposals, including consideration of existing change-incontrol arrangements maintained with named executive officers rather than focusing primarily on new or extended arrangements.
-Equity-Based Incentive Plans Generally vote against unreasonable compensation packages.
-Vote against CEO Equity Plans if CEO compensation exceeds \$10 million per year-
+Vote against an equity plan on the ballot if pay for performance misalignment exists, and a significant portion of the CEO's misaligned pay is attributed to non-performancebased equity awards, taking into consideration: - Magnitude of pay misalignment; - Contribution of non-performance-based equity grants to overall pay; - The proportion of equity awards granted in the last three fiscal years concentrated at the named executive officer (NEO) level.
+Frequency of Vote for annual advisory votes on compensation, which provide the most consistent and Advisory Vote on clear communication channel for shareholder concerns about companies' executive pay Executive programs.
+Compensation -Management Sayon-Pay Advisory Vote on Vote case-by-case on say on Golden Parachute proposals, including consideration of Golden Parachutes existing change-in-control arrangements maintained with named executive officers in an Acquisition, rather than focusing primarily on new or extended arrangements.
+Merger, Consolidation, or Proposed Sale Equity-Based Generally vote against unreasonable compensation packages.